YoadBenNun/Practicum100/Machine learning, efficiency and gold recovery from ores/README.md

 ## Summary
-In this project, we studied data provided by a metal mining company to train a model that would predict the most efficient process to extract gold out of ores.
+In this project, we studied data provided by a metal mining company to train a model that would predict the most efficient process to extract gold out of ores.<br>
 Based on data collected by IoT sensors along the production line we can estimate the concentrations and amounts of different substances and techniques needed to extract the most gold out of the ores.

 ### Challenges